manjilsaikia/manjilsaikia.github.io/books/non-fiction.md

 permalink: /books/non-fiction/
 ---

 Starting from August 2014, I have decided to keep a record of the books that I have read or am currently reading.
-This list is just for my own personal recollection, but once in a while if I find the book very appealing I may post a review somewhere.
+This list is just for my recollection, but once in a while if I find the book very appealing I may post a review somewhere.

 Below I list all the non-fiction books I have read since August 2024 (in reverse chronological order).
 For all books, please refer to this [page](/books/).